drk1wi/blog.github.io/_posts/2019-01-02-phishing-ng-bypassing-2fa-with-modlishka.md

 _At the end even the most sophisticated security defense systems can fail if there is no sufficient user awareness and vice versa for that matter._

 Currently, the only way to address this issue, from a technical perspective, is to entirely rely on 2FA hardware tokens, that are based on **U2F** protocol.
 You can easily buy them online.
 However, remember, that right user awareness is as equally important.

+Summing it up, you should:
+- use U2F hardware tokens as your second authentication factor.
+- use password managers, that will ensure that domain name in your browser is correct before pasting in the password.
+- constantly raise user awarness about current social engineering techniques.

+Why am I releasing this tool?
+I believe that without a working proof of concept, that really proves the point, the risk is treated as theoretical, and no real measures are taken to address it properly.
+This status quo, and lack of right awareness about the risk, is a perfect situation for malicious actors that will happily exploit it.

+This was the case for the past year, since the concept of using a reverse proxy for phishing purposes is not new and was already actively exploited (Amnesty International [report](https://www.amnesty.org/en/latest/research/2018/12/when-best-practice-is-not-good-enough/)).